docker/compose/README.md

 | logging | Persisting container logs | out | Logging can be build on top of containerd because the container’s STDIO will be provided to the clients and they can persist any way they see fit.,There is no io copying of container STDIO in containerd. |

-containerd is scoped to a single host and makes assumptions based on that fact.
+Containerd is scoped to a single host and makes assumptions based on that fact.
 It can be used to builds things like a node agent that launches containers but does not have any concepts of a distributed system.

+Containerd is designed to be embedded into a larger system, hence it only includes a barebone CLI (`ctr`) specifically for development and debugging purpose, with no mandate to be human-friendly, and no guarantee of interface stability over time.

-Also things like service discovery are out of scope even though networking is in scope. containerd should provide the primitives to create, add, remove, or manage network interfaces and network namespaces for a container but ip allocation, discovery, and DNS should be handled at higher layers.
+Also things like service discovery are out of scope even though networking is in scope.
+Containerd should provide the primitives to create, add, remove, or manage network interfaces and network namespaces for a container but ip allocation, discovery, and DNS should be handled at higher layers.

 ### How is the scope changed?